janehernandez/resources/exercise-1.md

-# Exercise: Building and Version Controlling a Personal Portfolio Website
+# Exercise 1: Building and Version Controlling a Personal Portfolio Website

 **Objective**: Learn how to create a simple personal portfolio website using HTML and CSS and manage the project using Git for version control.